sshetty10/actraffic-app/README.md

 			b.
 Remove Aircraft - Remove aircraft from the system
 			c.
 View Aircrafts - all active aircrafts in the queue
 			d.
 Exit - Close the application.
 The queue will be persisted so that can be loaded the next time

+4. How to run:
+	-Unzip the project file or get the src from github -New -> Java Project -> Unzipped file Location -> Finish -Build the Project: preferrably using maven - mvn clean install -Run the application
+		a.Using the jar
+			i. cd ${your target} folder
+			ii. java -jar actraffic-app-1.0.2.jar
+		b.
+From Eclipse
+			i.
+ActrafficManager.java - > Run as Java Application

 Maven goals:
 mvn clean compile